 On April 12, 2019, we entered into a voting agreement with Asher Delug (the "Delug Voting Agreement") on substantially the same terms as the Restated Voting Agreement.
-The Delug Voting Agreement will become effective upon the closing of this offering.
-Also upon the closing of this offering, Mr. Delug will resign from his position as a member of our board of directors.
+The Delug Voting Agreement became effective on June 12, 2019.

 Under the Delug Voting Agreement, Mr. Delug agreed to relinquish the right to vote his shares of our capital stock, and any of our other equity interests (collectively, the "Delug Voting Interests") by granting our board of directors the sole right to vote all of the Delug Voting Interests as Mr. Delug's proxyholder.
 The Delug Voting Interests include all shares of our common stock currently held by Mr. Delug, as well as any of our securities or other equity interests acquired by Mr. Delug in the future.
 Pursuant to the proxy granted by Mr. Delug, our board of directors is required to vote all of the Delug Voting Interests in direct proportion to the voting of the shares and equity interests voted by all holders other than Mr. Delug.
 The proxy granted by Mr. Delug under the Delug Voting Agreement is irrevocable.
 In addition, the Delug Voting Agreement proxyholder may not be changed unless we receive the prior approval of The Nasdaq Stock Market LLC.